 Walter Bedell Smith (October 7, 1950-February 9, 1953): Smith was a veteran of both World Wars and instructed at the US Army School.
 He later served in the War Department; he was appointed Soviet ambassador, and eventually Director of Central Intelligence in 1953.

 Allen Welsh Dulles (February 23, 1953-November 29, 1961): Dulles was a former Office of Strategic Services veteran and perceptive businessperson.
-He led the Directorate for Operations and subsequently rose to Director of Central Intelligence.
+He led the Directorate of Operations and subsequently rose to Director of Central Intelligence.
 Dulles was appointed to the President's Commission investigating the assassination of John F. Kennedy.
 He withheld critical information from official investigations to protect the clandestine operations of the Agency.

 John Alex McCone (November 29, 1961-April 28, 1965): McCone graduated from Berkeley College with an engineering degree.
 He worked for years in the steel industry as a riveter, boilermaker, and eventually manager.
 McCone became a millionaire after becoming President of the Joshua Hendy Corporation.
 He was appointed to the Air Policy Commission, Special Deputy to the Secretary of Defense, and Under Secretary of the Air Force.
 McCone led the Atomic Energy Commission and sought a nuclear testing ban during his tenure.
 Subsequent to the Bay of Pigs debacle, President Kennedy appointed McCone the Agency's DCI.